- Start date: September

 Offshore Wind Farms Operation & Maintenance, and Economics

-This module fully educates students on the operational challenges and solutions facing offshore wind operators.
+This module fully educates you on the operational challenges and solutions facing offshore wind operators.
 This will be approached both in terms of Operation & Maintenance planning for project development and final investment decision; post-warranty asset transfer; day-to-day operational decisions; and finally repowering and life extension.
-Students will be able to identify key operational choices and how these manifest in operational metrics (such as availability, OPEX, yield targets).
+You'll be able to identify key operational choices and how these manifest in operational metrics (such as availability, OPEX, yield targets).
 Post-subsidy operation for offshore wind is also discussed.

 Learning and teaching